flanaras/advent-of-code/README.md

-# Advent of code 2020
+# Advent of code
-My own solutions for [Advent of Code 2020](https://adventofcode.com/2020).
+My own solutions for [Advent of Code](https://adventofcode.com).

-## Puzzles
+## 2020 Puzzles
-A list each individual day along side with any comments
+A list for each day alongside with any comments

 - [ ] [day 01](https://adventofcode.com/2020/day/1)
 - [ ] [day 02](https://adventofcode.com/2020/day/2)